raagin/django-uploadfield/README.md

         directory=lambda o: f'myfiles/{o.id}/'
         )
 ```
-Field options same as for FileBrowserField
+Field have same options with FileBrowserField
-- `directory` option can be callable or string.
+- `directory` option of FB overrided and can be callable or string.
 - `extensions` are optional.
 - Use `blank=True` for the possibility of an empty value

-**3. In templates**
+**4. In templates**
 It is the same as for django-filebrowser
 Read more: https://django-filebrowser.readthedocs.io/en/latest/